Yonsei-TGIL/CLEMENT/README.md

 4. conda install CLEMENTDNA (to be updated)

 ## Version update
-1.0.2 (June 13rd, 2023)
+1.0.2 (June 13th, 2023)

 ## Input format
 As now of 1.0.2, CLEMENT only supports standardized TSV input.
-Examples of input file is shown in "example" directory.
+Examples of input file is shown in _"example"_ directory.
 - 1st column: mutation ID (CHR_POS is recommended)
 - 2nd column: label  (answer), if possible.
 If user don't know the label (answer), just set 0
 - 3rd column: **Depth1,Alt1,Depth2,Alt2....,Depth_n,Alt_n**    * should be comma-separated, and no space permitted